mulaudzicalvin/multidadosti-addons/calendar_event_stage/README.md

 ## Calendar Event Stage

-This Module Add stage to your calendar events.
+This Module add stage to your calendar events.

 ### Bug Tracker